 - Lost wages and future expected earnings losses

 - Property damage

-- Funeral expenses (if a head injury leads to a fatality)
+- Funeral and burial expenses, if a head injury leads to a fatality

 - Pain and suffering